Mark J. Bourassa, Esq.

 FREQUENTLY ASKED QUESTIONS

-Most personal injury lawyers work on a contingency fee basis, meaning they take a percentage of the amount recovered from the defendant.
-There really is no standard fee.
+The amount of money a personal injury lawyer gets from a settlement depends on the type of fee arrangement that has been agreed upon between the lawyer and the client.
+Generally, personal injury lawyers work on a contingency fee basis, meaning they only get paid if they win or settle the case.
 The percentage typically ranges from 33% to 40%, but we have seen some attorneys negotiate contingency agreements as high as 60%.

-If you have been injured due to someone else’s negligence or recklessness, you should contact a personal injury lawyer as soon as possible.
-A personal injury lawyer can help you understand your legal rights, evaluate your case, and provide guidance on how to proceed with a claim.
+If you have been injured in an accident due to someone else’s negligence, you should contact a personal injury lawyer as soon as possible.
+An experienced lawyer can help you understand your rights and options, and will work to ensure that you receive the maximum compensation for your injuries.
 The at fault party will likely have an entire insurance company working on their side.
 Shouldn’t you have someone on your side too?